Pittsburgh police make several arrests during Light Up Night

 “We responded to a number of fights (and) skirmishes as a result,” Bourne said to TribLive on Sunday.

-The fights — which mainly occurred around Wood Street and the Market Square area — caused police to detain some people, she said.
+Bourne said the fights — which mainly occurred around Wood Street and the Market Square area — caused police to detain some people and process a number for disorderly conduct.

-Throughout the night, police issued 18 non-traffic citations and arrested three people, according to Bourne.
+Throughout the night, police issued 18 non-traffic citations and arrested three people, Bourne said.

-It was unclear on Sunday if all three people arrested were underage and if they were all connected to the same fights.
+It was unclear Sunday if all three people arrested connected to the same fights.

 Scheer said his group felt uncomfortable and decided to walk in the opposite direction.